The University of St Andrews was founded in 1413. It is the oldest university in Scotland and the third oldest in the English speaking world.

 The BSc Medicine is the only course which is not modular.
 Students complete their studies and clinical training in a partner medical school, either Manchester Medical School or one of the four Scottish Medical Schools: Aberdeen, Dundee, Edinburgh or Glasgow.

 Depending on the subject you study, you may be able to complete part of your undergraduate course abroad.
-This could be through the European Erasmus+ Programme or exchanges with partner universities in countries including Australia, Canada, China, Singapore, Uruguay and USA.
+This could be through the European Erasmus+ Programme or exchanges with partner universities in countries including Australia, Canada, Hong Kong, New Zealand, Singapore and USA..

-According to HESA, 95.8% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 95.8% of students from the 2015/16 academic year went into employment or further study within six months after graduating.

 Facilities and Services

 The university is a major part of the town of St Andrews, and accounts for half of the population of the town.
-It is a very tight-knit community.
-There is a diverse range of social activities including over 180 student clubs and societies and over 60 sports clubs.
+There is a diverse range of social activities including over 160 clubs and societies.

-The University of St Andrews is ranked the top university in Scotland in both the Guardian University Guide 2017 and The Times/Sunday Times University Guide 2017.
-It is ranked third overall in the UK respectively in both guides, behind Oxford and Cambridge.
+The University of St Andrews is ranked the top university in Scotland in both the Guardian University Guide 2018 and The Times/Sunday Times University Guide 2018.
+It is ranked 2nd in the UK for Modern Languages and Linguistics in the Guardian University Guide 2018.

 Courtesy of University of St Andrews